Branching form of the resolvent at threshold for multi-dimensional discrete Laplacians: Setting and result

 Changing variables by (\ref{11.9.4.7.4}) and letting $w=z-4q$, we can write

-and hence the proof of Theorem~\ref{1606011129} reduces to an expansion of \eqref{160531}.
+where the branch of $(1-\xi_j^2/4)^{1/2}$ is chosen to be the principal one with cut along the negative real axis.
+Hence the proof of Theorem~\ref{1606011129} reduces to an expansion of \eqref{160531}.
 The situation is very similar to an expansion of the resolvent for an ultra-hyperbolic operator on $\mathbb R^d$, and in fact in this paper we are going to prove a corresponding result for an ultra-hyperbolic operator.
 It serves very well as a simple model operator that has a single \textit{non-degenerate} threshold of general signature in its continuous spectrum.
 An outline of the proof of Theorem~\ref{1606011129} will be given in Section~\ref{17021822}.